dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-1-generate-private-key.md

 In this section, we did a few things, so let’s recap what we did and where we should be before moving forward.

-**If you do not end up with a table that looks like the one below, do not continu**e.
+**If you do not end up with a table that looks like the one below, do not continue**.
 Try again, check out support, or submit a question to support.

 | Artifact | Example1 | Security| Final outcome|
 | :------------- | :------------- | :------------- | :------------- |